 Most people underestimate the importance of their pillow.
 Afterall, a pillow is a pillow correct?
 Wrong.
 Not only should you pay attention to the comfort it lends, but also the health benefits it supports as part of a proper night’s sleep.

 An interrupted rest is crucial to our overall health and helps support healthy immune systems, as well as physical and mental healing.
 Sleeping cool is also part of our natural sleep process that helps regulate and promote proper body function.
-Your pillow is an important part of this process, and

 The Sleep Judge Team has purchased some of the best rated cooling pillow on the market to give them a test drive and provide our honest opinion.

 Found below, our review of the Slumber Cloud Cirrus Medium Pillow has resulted in it being one of our top picks!